Skip to main content

 Blood product supply

 A reliable supply of blood and blood products is a critical part of health care in Australia.
-The NBA's role is to manage blood supply nationally to ensure patients who need these products can access them.
+The National Blood Authority’s (NBA) role is to manage blood supply nationally to ensure patients who need these products can access them.

 Australian Red Cross Lifeblood(Opens in a new tab/window) (Lifeblood) has a contract with us to collect, store and distribute blood and blood products in Australia.

-We also have contracts with commercial suppliers for some blood and related products.
+The NBA also has contracts with commercial suppliers for some blood and related products.
 For example, we have contracts with:

 • CSL Behring Australia Pty Ltd (CSL Behring) to manufacture and supply fractionated blood products